KoreaFriedChips/minesweeper/README.md

 ## July 13, 2023
-- Implemented sliders in JS to create custom dimensions and bombs for the board.
+- Implemented sliders with JS input tags to create custom dimensions and bombs for the board.
 - A refresh button was also required to parse the new values and create the new board.
 - Reviewed and learned CSS to style the sliders and button.
+- Created notifications for winning and losing with react-toastify library